SCAJAQUADA CREEK BIKE PATH:

 Note; Right a paved trail leads underneath I-190 and alongside Black Rock Canal where it quickly ends.
 Not sure what future plans they have for this trail.

 Continuing straight you'll pass by some tennis courts before coming to an access ramp at 2.6 miles.
 Cross over to a sidewalk and head right out to the Scajaquada Expressway, then left across a bridge.
 This will bring you to Meadow Dr at 2.8 miles.
-Head right and across Meadow Dr is access to a paved trail that encircles the Delaware Park Golf Course and sports fields.
+Restrooms located here.
+I haven't checked out this next section.
+Head right and across Meadow Dr is access to a stone-dust trail that encircles the Delaware Park Golf Course and sports fields.
 Head either direction and about half way around you'll pass by the BUFFALO ZOO .
 You'll complete the Loop after 4.6 miles.

 CLICK HERE FOR MAP